maciej-mlynski/Maciej_Portfolio/README.md

 #### [My linkedin profile](https://www.linkedin.com/in/maciej-mlynski-1931a7236/)
 #### Date of birth: 16 May 1997
 #### Email: maciej.mlynski97@gmial.com
-#### Period of learnig DS: 1+ year
+#### Period of learnig DS: 1 year +

 ----------------------------------------------------------------------

 ## Profile

 I started my adventure with data analysis in University.
-I built my **first regression models then.**
+I built my **first regression models there.**

-I knew very well that Data Analysis is the best way to increase efficiency in any field.
+I knew very well that Data Analysis and Data Science is the best way to increase efficiency in any field.

 Unfortunately, at the University we used Excel and Gretel mostly, and the examples we were analyzing were so trivial that they did not arouse much interest in me.

 The first time I came across a practical application of data was when I was preparing a series of posts on all-time investors for my blog.
-Red [here](https://financialmill.pl/posts/readpageckrrf/readpage.html)
+Read [here](https://financialmill.pl/posts/readpageckrrf/readpage.html)

 The book I was analyzing told the story about **Jim Simons**, who sparked the quant revolution in the financial markets.